Balbutio/a-responsible-engineer/_posts/2024-10-08-startup-shutdown-tips.md

 ---
 layout: post
-title:  "Overnight/weekend shutdown project: A retrospective"
+title:  "Overnight/Weekend shutdown project: A retrospective"
 ---

 Cloud resources can be expensive, and it wasn't long after the march to cloud migration begun that FinOps and cloud cost-optimisation took off.
 In 2024, cloud cost-optimisation is a well-established function in many organisations, though equally, as time passes and our platforms, products and requirements change - new opportunities to reduce operational costs emerge.
 As do opportunities for improving the sustainability of our tech, and sometimes these opportunities align.

-WARNING: The relationship between cost and sustainability is complicated though.
+WARNING: The relationship between cost and sustainability is complicated.
 In a recent article [Asim Hussain discusses the temptation and peril of using cost as a proxy-KPI] (https://asim.dev/articles/cost-carbon-paradox/).
 Cost reduction _CAN_ easily lead to increased emissions.
 So, adopt caution when running with the link between these two.

-Back on topic though, earlier this year we got the go-ahead to build out a service which went beyond the default offerings of the major cloud providers - shutting down the entirety of our cloud-hosted DEV and TEST environments at night, on weekends, and public holidays (more on that later) and powering them up as required for development.
-This had emerged as a cost-saving exercise and the intention of the project was to power-down as many resources as possible: load balancers, databases, virtual machines, etc...
+Back on topic, earlier this year we got the go-ahead to build out a service which went beyond the default offerings of the major cloud providers - shutting down the entirety of our cloud-hosted DEV and TEST environments at night, on weekends, and public holidays (more on public holidays later) and starting them up as required.
+This had emerged as a cost-saving exercise and the intention of the project was to shutdown as many resources as possible: load balancers, databases, virtual machines, etc...
 Having recently undergone a digital sustainability awakening, the team got very excited to take some steps to reduce our carbon footprint with this project, and as often happens when a team is excited about a project - we gave the project a lot of thought and consideration.
-Looking back, we learnt some things - so here are some interesting takeaways:
+So here are some interesting takeaways:

 ### Robust solutions
-From the beginning of the project, a risk in the forefront of our minds was that - if the solution was unreliable, it would disrupt the work of the development teams.
-In that scenario, teams might seek ways around shutting things down, and that would be a real setback.
-We also didn't want to add to our operational costs (in supporting the solution) or build something which required any notable maintenance.
-So reliability was essential for this project.
+From the beginning of the project, a risk in the forefront of our minds was that - if the solution was unreliable, it would disrupt the work of the development teams, giving them reason to circumvent shutdowns.
+We also didn't want to add to our operational costs (for supporting and maintaining the solution), so reliability was essential for this project.

 Thankfully, cloud providers have very robust API mechanisms for managing resources.
 We also made use of the exponential backoff pattern for retries - to account for the occasional transient issue or outage.
 Finally, we also implemented some alerting to make us quickly aware of any issues.